 Gingerbread dough for centerpieces and constructions, bakes hard, not recommended for eating.

-Or you can also use any of these cookie recipes, these are all edible.
-Keep in mind, cookie dough containing a baking powder/baking soda may change in size slightly once baked.
+these are all edible.
+Keep in mind, cookie dough containing a baking

 Cookies Cutters or templates to create the base and red cardinal.